 - In the same pan, dry roast cumin, mustard seeds, black peppercorns, fenugreek seeds, and coriander seeds until aromatic.
 Remove it on the same plate. (image 3)

-- In the same pan, add 1 tsp of oil.
+- In the same pan, add 1 teaspoon of oil.
 Fry garlic until the color changes to light golden.
 Next, add curry leaves and fry until crisp.
 Remove it to the same plate. (image 4)

 - In the same pan, dry roast the coconut until it turns golden.
 Remove it to another plate.
 Let it cool down completely. (image 5)